Abertamy: Geography

 Abertamy is located about 15 km north of Karlovy Vary.
 It lies in the Ore Mountains.
-The highest point of the municipal territory is the summit of one of the highest mountains of the mountain range, Plešivec with an altitude of 1028 m.
+The highest point is one of the highest mountains of the mountain range, Plešivec with an altitude of 1028 m.

 History

 Miners started to settle in the area between 1525 and 1529.
 The first written mention of Abertamy is from 1529.
 In 1579, Abertamy was promoted to royal mining town by Emperor Rudolf II.
 On 15 September 1590, a strong earthquake was recorded here.
 Silver mining gradually declined, especially during the Thirty Years' War, when it ended in 1622.
 Only the mining of tin continued.
 Abertamy lost its town rights, and the area was forcibly recatholicized after the war.
 In the mid-19th century manufacturing of gloves began and expanded in the 20th century.
-In 1876 Abertamy obtained the town status again.
+In 1876, Abertamy obtained the town status again.

 In the 1930s, 98% of the population of Abertamy were ethnic Germans.
-The town was annexed by Nazi Germany in 1938 and in 1938–1945 it was one of the municipalities in Sudetenland.
-In 1945 many German speaking people were expelled and local industry was nationalised.
+The town was annexed by Nazi Germany in 1938 and in 1938–1945 it was administered as part of the Reichsgau Sudetenland.
+In 1945, many German speaking people were expelled and local industry was nationalised.
 However roughly 150,000 of three million Sudeten Germans in the surrounding region were not expelled due to their indispensable mining and technical skills.
 A large German-speaking minority remained here until the 2000s, but it is gradually disappearing.

-Intensive mining of uranium ore had started in the area after the World War II.
+Intensive mining of uranium ore had started in the area after World War II.
 There used to be two shafts in Abertamy.
-In 1998 the factory producing gloves closed down.
+In 1998, the factory producing gloves closed down.

 Demographics

+Transport

+There are no railways or major roads passing through the municipal territory.